LegendaryB/Kirei/README.md

 <sub>Built with ❤︎ by Daniel Belz</sub>
 </div><br>

-## What is it?
-Kirei is a simple application which can hide the desktop icons and the taskbar after a configureable period of time.
-It enhances the experience in combination with the famous application 'Wallpaper Engine'.

 ## Configuration
 The configuration resides in the same folder as the application.
 There is a file called 'appsettings.json'.
 In this file you can configure the following:
 * Should the application be executed at startup?